Documentation Index

 Do I need a PACER account?

-No. DocketLayer handles PACER access internally.
+No. DocketLayer handles PACER access internally for US federal courts.
+For state and Canadian courts, DocketLayer accesses the relevant public portals directly.
 You need a Solana wallet funded with USDC and x402 configured for your agent.
-Document URLs in responses link to PACER directly — retrieving the actual document requires PACER credentials on your side, but monitoring docket activity does not.
+Document URLs in responses link to the source court — retrieving the actual document may require credentials at the source, but monitoring docket activity does not.

 How much does it cost?